Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Well-posedness of the continuous problem

 \subsection{Well-posedness of the Navier--Stokes equations with membrane boundary conditions}

-In order to address the unique solvability of \eqref{eq:ns1}-\eqref{eq:ns2}, we use a linear Stokes problem with membrane boundary conditions, the Banach fixed-point theorem, and the Babu\v{s}ka--Brezzi theory for saddle-point problems \cite{gatica2021further}.
+In order to address the unique solvability of \eqref{eq:ns1}-\eqref{eq:ns2}, we use a linear Stokes problem with membrane boundary conditions, the Banach fixed-point theorem, and the Babu\v{s}ka--Brezzi theory for saddle-point problems.
 For this we follow the analysis from \cite{cocquet2021error}.
-Let us consider the problem of finding, for a given $\zeta\in Z$ and a given $\bw\in\bH_0$, the tuple $(\bu_0,p,\lambda) \in \bH_0\times Q\times W$ such that \begin{linenomath} \end{linenomath} In order to show that this linear Stokes system is well-posed we follow arguments similar to \cite[Lemma 3.1]{verfurth86}, \cite{ern2004applied,layton1999weak}, and \cite[Section 2.4.3]{gatica2014simple}.
+Let us consider the problem of finding, for a given $\zeta\in Z$ and a given $\bw\in\bH_0$, the tuple $(\bu_0,p,\lambda) \in \bH_0\times Q\times W$ such that \begin{linenomath} \end{linenomath} In order to show that this linear Stokes system is well-posed we follow arguments similar to \cite[Lemma 3.1]{verfurth86}, \cite{ern2004applied,layton1999weak}.
 We start with the following result (the proof is carried out in a standard way, but we present it for sake of completeness). \begin{lemma} The following inf-sup condition holds

 \end{lemma} \begin{proof} Thanks to the Riesz representation theorem, for a given $\xi \in W$ there exists $\tilde{\xi} \in \H^{1/2}(\Gm)$ such that $\|\tilde{\xi}\|_{1/2,\Gm}=\|\xi\|_{-1/2,\Gm}$.
-For a given pair $(q,\xi)\in Q\times W$, let us consider the following auxiliary Stokes problem with mixed boundary conditions \begin{linenomath} \end{linenomath} Thanks to \cite{girault1979finite}, we can assert that there exists a unique velocity solution to \eqref{aux1}, for which there holds
+For a given pair $(q,\xi)\in Q\times W$, let us consider the following auxiliary Stokes problem with mixed boundary conditions \begin{linenomath} \end{linenomath} For the compatibility of the Dirichlet data in \eqref{aux1}, we can proceed similarly as in \cite{lions1969quelques,grisvard2011elliptic} (see also \cite{le1993steady}) and use a cut-off and mollification argument.
+Let us first define an extension of $\tilde{\xi}$ on $\Gamma_* := \Gm \cup \Gi \cup \Gw$ as follows